 Shareholders may nominate directors for election without consideration by the NCG Committee by complying with the eligibility, advance notice and other provisions of our Bylaws.
 Under our Bylaws that will be in effect for the 2025 Annual Meeting, a shareholder is eligible to submit a shareholder nomination of directors at an annual meeting if the shareholder is (1) a shareholder of record at the time of giving notice of such proposal, on the record date for the annual meeting and at the time of the annual meeting (2) entitled to vote at the meeting and (3) complies with the notice procedures set forth in our Bylaws.
 The shareholder must provide timely notice of the nomination in writing to our Corporate Secretary.
-To be timely under our Bylaws, our Corporate Secretary must receive advance notice of a nomination for election of a director at the 2025 Annual Meeting between June 24, 2025 and July 24, 2025; provided, however, if and only if the 2025 Annual Meeting is not scheduled to be held between September 22, 2025 and December 31, 2024, such shareholder's notice must be delivered to our Corporate Secretary not earlier than 120 days prior to the date of the 2025 Annual Meeting and not later than the later of (C) the tenth day following the day of the public announcement of the date of the 2025 Annual Meeting or (D) the date which is 90 days prior to the date of the 2025 Annual Meeting.
+To be timely under our Bylaws, our Corporate Secretary must receive advance notice of a nomination for election of a director at the 2025 Annual Meeting between June [•], 2025 and July [•], 2025; provided, however, if and only if the 2025 Annual Meeting is not scheduled to be held between September [•], 2025 and December [•], 2024, such shareholder's notice must be delivered to our Corporate Secretary not earlier than 120 days prior to the date of the 2025 Annual Meeting and not later than the later of (C) the tenth day following the day of the public announcement of the date of the 2025 Annual Meeting or (D) the date which is 90 days prior to the date of the 2025 Annual Meeting.
 The advance notice of the nomination must contain certain information specified in our Bylaws, including information concerning the nominee and the shareholder proponent.
 The foregoing description is only a summary of the requirements of our Bylaws.
+Shareholders intending to submit a nomination for the 2025 Annual Meeting must comply with the provisions specified in our Bylaws.